-Simscape™ block dialogs have drop-down combo boxes for units
+Simscape™ block dialogs and Property Inspector have drop-down combo boxes for units next

-next to a parameter value.
-For example, in the Constant Volume Chamber
+to a parameter value.
+For example, if you open the Translational

-block dialog box, the drop-down list for the Chamber volume parameter
+Friction block dialog box, the drop-down list for the Breakaway

-km^3, and the drop-down list for the Initial
+lbf.
+Likewise, the drop-down list for the Breakaway friction

 N*m) or pound-feet